 Doug has been training for over ten years and passed his instructor’s test in 2016.
-He has trained in Japan with the highest ranked instructors and travels to train in Europe every year.
+Now a 6th Dan, he has trained in Japan with the highest ranked instructors and travels to train in Europe every year.

 Instructor, Bryan Kirk

-Bryan is 4th dan and will pass his instructor’s test this year, (2017) and is now a 5th Dan.
+Bryan passed his instructor’s test this year, (2017) and is now a 5th Dan.
 He has an extensive training background in Taekwondo before coming to the Bujinkan and has been to Japan and Europe to train with the best.

 Our rules of participation are here.
 We strongly advise you take time to read through this section and familiarise yourself with our rules and also what to expect from a class.